jlanej/long-read-plot/README.md

 1. Clone the repository and run the longReadPlot.R script directly via Rscript
+    - Need to have R and the required packages installed
 2. Use the container image to run the script via docker or singularity
     <https://github.com/jlanej/long-read-plot/pkgs/container/long-read-plot>
+    - Just need to have docker or singularity installed

 ## Example usage via singularity